llvm/clangir/README.md

 ClangIR is based off https://github.com/llvm/llvm-project and uses the same license.
 This ClangIR project is under the Apache License v2.0 with LLVM Exceptions.
 Please see the `LICENSE.TXT` for the full details.

+## Contributing

+Check our [contributing guide](CONTRIBUTING.md) to learn about how to contribute to the project.

+## Code Of Confuct

+Check our [Code Of Conduct](CODE_OF_CONDUCT.md) to learn more about our contributor standards and expectations.